Fitzsimons Army Medical Center: Founding

 The facility was founded by the United States Army during World War I arising from the need to treat the large number of casualties from chemical weapons in Europe.
 Denver's reputation as a prime location for the treatment of tuberculosis led local citizens to lobby the Army on behalf of Denver as the site for the new hospital.
 In February 1918, the War Department recommended to Congress $500,00 be expended on constructions of the Denver hospital.
 Additionally, local business owners raised $150,000 to purchase the property east of Denver that previously belonged to A. H. Gutheil Nursery.
 U.S. Army General Hospital No. 21, as it was first called, had ground breaking in April 1918, was formally dedicated and opened on October 13, 1918, in Aurora, which at the time had a population of less than 1,000.
 The campus consisted of 86 stucco buildings and capacity for 1,400 patients.
 The first commander of the hospital was Colonel William P. Harlow, a Boulder native.
 He began his term on August 27, 1918, and had been the Dean of the University of Colorado Medical School before World War I. Elizabeth D. Reid served as the first head nurse.
 Construction of the hospital was not officially completed until 1919.
 The final construction cost was $3.2 million.
 The Camp Speer, Colorado, post office operated from December 5, 1918, until February 14, 1919.

 1920s

 On July 1, 1920, the facility was formally renamed the Fitzsimons General Hospital after Lt.
-William T. Fitzsimons, the first American medical officer (a surgeon) killed in World War I. By the 1920s, the hospital was the largest tuberculosis hospital in the United States using heliotherapy as one of the major forms of treatment.
+William T. Fitzsimons, the first American medical officer (a surgeon) killed in World War I. On November 2, 1921, the Bunell, Colorado, post office was renamed Fitzsimons.
+The Fitzsimons, Colorado, post office closed on April 30, 1923, and the Aurora, Colorado, post office began to serve the area.
+By the mid-1920s, the hospital was the largest tuberculosis hospital in the United States using heliotherapy as one of the major forms of treatment.
 The hospital admitted and discharged approximately 300 patients per month while also serving as a general hospital for active military and veterans in the Denver area.
 In 1926 the Fitzsimons radio station KEUP was started.